 that is incommensurable with all attempts to make a passage, a bridge…There is no world, only islands.

 J. Hillis Miller finds this passage to be axiomatic in Derrida’s work, at odds with most of continental philosophy (Heidegger, Levinas, Blanchot, etc.) in that it severs Dasein and Mitsein.
-In the continental tradition, because to be in the world necessarily places people in relation to other subjects, “to be there” is to “be with,” existentially and phenomenologically speaking.
+In the continental tradition, to be in the world necessarily places people in relation to other subjects, “to be there” is to “be with,” existentially and phenomenologically speaking.
 For Miller, though, Derrida’s Celan-passage provides concrete evidence that when Derrida writes, elsewhere, “tout autre est tout autre,” “every other is wholly other,” he means it absolutely.
 On Miller’s reading, for Derrida, unlike John Donne (“no man is an island”) and Jon Bon Jovi (“they say that no man is an island”), every person is an island, their own personal version of Robinson Crusoe’s enisled-ness (Defoe’s novel is one of two texts under discussion in Derrida’s late seminar), separated from all the other islands.
 And yet, Derrida’s thoughts on Dasein tread well beyond Miller’s reading (Derrida says this is but one way he would interpret Celan after all).

-For, for Derrida, each individual is a world, an island in the world, but also its own world, hence, the “individual death I’ve often said was each time the end of the world, the end, the whole end of the world…the end of the world in general, the absolute end of the world” (BS II, 260).
+For Derrida, each individual is a world, an island in the world, but also its own world, hence, the “individual death I’ve often said was each time the end of the world, the end, the whole end of the world…the end of the world in general, the absolute end of the world” (BS II, 260).
 It is the death of an enclosed world of that person, the world they alone know and we can never fully know, but the death of a world we witness and know only through the fact that we cannot phenomenologically know it: “no one will ever be able to demonstrate…that two human beings, you and I for example, inhabit the same world, that the world is one and the same thing for both of us” (265).
 If each person is a world, forever unconnected from other worlds in existential solitude, then death, for each person, is the death of not only their world but the death of a whole world for others as well.
 Lionel’s allusion is an apt one in this regard: “for a moment I compared myself to that monarch of the waste—Robinson Crusoe.
 We had been both thrown companionless—he on the shore of a desolate island: I on that of a desolate world” (448).
 Robinson Crusoe, as Lionel distinguishes him, theorizes each life as an island that one may yet escape from (as Crusoe, arguably, does) and find another shore, another person, who one can connect with whereas Lionel theorizes each life as a world, one for whom no destinational shore is possible—he sails off at the end, as he says, in search of a person, a world.

 We can see in Derrida two possible consequences of this a-straitened, a- phenomenological worlding.
 The first, as Derrida puts it in A Taste for the Secret, is that we understand that